ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/liquids.rst

 Note that in the RMG job, after the model has been generated to completion, sensitivity analysis will be conducted in one final simulation (sensitivity is not performed in intermediate iterations of the job).

+Notes: sensitivity, sensitivityThreshold and constantSpecies are optionnal keywords.

 Equation of state
 =================